Trump vows he’d take impeachment fight to Supreme Court

 Meanwhile, Schiff’s committee is investigating the president’s foreign business dealings and Russian election meddling, maintaining that despite the results of Mueller’s probe, there is evidence of collusion.

-Meanwhile, House Judiciary Committee Chairman Jerrold Nadler, D-N.Y., whose committee would lead impeachment proceedings, has moved to subpoena former White House Counsel Don McGahn, who, according to Mueller’s report, resisted Trump’s demands that he pursue the special counsel's removal.
+House Judiciary Committee Chairman Jerrold Nadler, D-N.Y., whose committee would lead impeachment proceedings, has moved to subpoena former White House Counsel Don McGahn, who, according to Mueller’s report, resisted Trump’s demands that he pursue the special counsel's removal.

 Nadler discussed the subpoena and announced that McGahn will be the first witness in a new series of public hearings based on the Mueller report and Democrats' other related document requests.
 As of Tuesday, though, the White House was working to block McGahn’s testimony before the panel.

-“Obstruction of justice, if proven, would be impeachable,” New York Rep. Jerry Nadler, the chairman of the House Judiciary Committee, said on NBC News’ “Meet the Press,” adding his committee would “see where the facts lead us.”
+“Obstruction of justice, if proven, would be impeachable,” Nadler said on NBC News’ “Meet the Press,” adding his committee would “see where the facts lead us.”

 The president's tweets, though, referred to alleged misconduct on part of the FBI and Justice Department at the beginning of the Russia investigation.
 Barr announced that he is reviewing that conduct, after stating that he believes "spying did occur" on the Trump campaign during the 2016 election.
 DOJ Inspector General Michael Horowitz is also reviewing alleged abuses of the Foreign Intelligence Surveillance Act (FISA), and is expected to release his findings in the coming weeks.